BHASVIC-CompSci/.github/profile/README.md

 ### Tips for repositories
 - Create your repository in the same folder your project is currently in, it'll then automatically add all your existing files
 - When making a new repository there's an option for .gitignore, make sure to use this!
 Just choose the language your project is in (e.g. unity)
-- If your repository is in the wrong place you can fix this by copying and pasting the .git file and folder (which is hidden) into the right place, more details here https://stackoverflow.com/questions/11384928/change-git-repository-directory-location
+- If your repository is in the wrong place you can fix this by copying and pasting the .git file and folder (which is hidden) into the right place, more details [here](https://stackoverflow.com/questions/11384928/change-git-repository-directory-location)

 ### Tutorials
-Before starting please watch and follow the instructions in this tutorial video - https://youtu.be/ci3W1T88mzw
+Before starting please watch and follow the instructions in this [tutorial video](https://youtu.be/ci3W1T88mzw)

 For details on how github works overall, an overview of what you need to know and step by step instructions see [Tim's Quick and Dirty Github Guide](https://bhasvic.sharepoint.com/:b:/s/BHA_Subjects_CSC/EVP8CAnDv7JDjCWpo6lepxIBf4STZ8b24-5bvfcQPwzZkw?e=Gb2Sfm)